ACM Awards 2021: Best and worst moments, complete list of winners

 Dan + Shay’s technical difficulties

-Pulling off an award show during a pandemic is no easy feat — unfortunately, there was one big technical malfunction.
+Pulling off an awards show during a pandemic is no easy feat — unfortunately, there was one big technical malfunction.
 As Dan + Shay performed “Glad You Exist” from the Bluebird Cafe, the audio and video were clearly several seconds apart.
-While it was easily explained (which the duo did on Twitter), plenty of social media users jumped in to accuse them of lipsyncing.
+While it was easily explained (which the duo did on Twitter), plenty of social media users jumped in to accuse them of lip-syncing.
 So not great!
 But they won duo of the year shortly after, which was a solid distraction.

 Kenny Chesney’s performance suddenly became the In Memoriam segment